hoffstadt/DearPyGui/docs/source/tutorials/dpg-structure.rst

     Items are anything in the library.

 UI Items:
-    Any item in dpg that shows up on the screen (i.e. button, listbox, window, ect).
+    Any item in dpg that has a visual component (i.e. button, listbox, window, ect).

 Containers:
-    Although also a UI item containers will be spoken of as their own category.
+    Items that can hold other items.
+A root container has no parent container.

 Primary Window
 --------------

-DPG can assign one window to be the *primary window* will fill the viewport and always be drawn behind and other floating windows.
+DPG can assign one window to be the *primary window*, which will fill the viewport and always be drawn behind other windows.

 **Code:**